AmsterdamUniversityPress/content-loading/proxy.md

 On a related note, you can also submit a request to OCLC to get the EZProxy stanza added to their list.
 [Here](https://help.oclc.org/Library_Management/EZproxy/EZproxy_database_stanzas/Database_stanzas_I/Intellect_Discover) is an example of an EZProxy stanza on the OCLC site for the Intellect Discover Edify site.

 [Here](https://help-nl.oclc.org/Library_Management/EZproxy/EZproxy_database_stanzas/Database_stanzas_B/BrillOnline | BrillOnline Stanzas) is an example of the stanza of another publisher.
 In order to provide access to resources that use https, your EZproxy server must be configured with an [SSL certificate](https://help-nl.oclc.org/Library_Management/EZproxy/Secure_your_EZproxy_server/010SSL_configuration).
 This is the case  for Edify.

+## OpenAthens
+OpenAthens assigns a unique proxy IP address to each customer.
+Only valid users from this institution will be able to authenticate via this proxy IP address.

+## OpenAthens on Edify
+...

+## Alternatives
+Nowadays alternatives exist

+- Shibboleth
+- open authentication